cx-prog-lang/.github/features/auto_default.md

 ## Caveat

-Heap-allocated objects are **not** initialized upon their allocation, as in standard C, the type of allocated objects is determined on the first write access, not at the allocation time (https://en.cppreference.com/w/c/language/object.html).
+Heap-allocated objects are **not** initialized upon allocation because, in standard C, the type of an object is not determined at allocation time (https://en.cppreference.com/w/c/language/object.html).
 Instead, a heap-allocated object should be initialized explicitly using `default(<type_name>)` as in the example below.

 ```c
 #include <stdio.h>